brettlyons/ncl-sheet-sync/README.md

 **IMPORTANT**: Run the updater **immediately** when the competition opens, before anyone starts working!

-When the NCL Team Game starts on Friday:
+When the NCL Team Game starts:

 1. **Before the game opens**: Make sure you're logged into cyberskyline.com in Firefox
 2. **When challenges go live**: Run the updater immediately: